Regulated Vs. Unregulated Power Supply

-All regulated power supplies provide clean, even voltage for the electronics they power.
+Both AC and DC regulated power supplies provide clean, even voltage for the electronics they power.
 However, the method used to reach that voltage level changes depending on whether the power supply is a linear or switching model.
-Just as you can save money by choosing unregulated power supplies for appropriate uses over regulated power supplies, linear power supplies can cost less than switching models.
+Just as you can save money by choosing unregulated power supplies for appropriate uses over-regulated power supplies, linear power supplies can cost less than switching models.
 However, the output and other differences between these will make one a better choice for specific uses than the other.
 Don’t just choose the lowest cost.
 Consider how you will use the model and the output you need before selecting a linear or switching power supply.

 Linear Power Supplies

 A linear power supply has the most straightforward method of stepping down voltage and regulating it.
 These only have a handful of steps to create the needed DC output with very low ripple voltage.